niraljp/getting-started/en/authorizing/flowdock.md

 ---

-## Authorizing Flowdock to integrate with Sameroom
+## Authorizing Sameroom with Flowdock

 ### 1. Go to <a href="https://sameroom.io" target="_blank">sameroom.io</a>